fl3shware/Lain-Bot/README.md

 ## Disclaimer

 This is a personal project built for a small Discord server, not something meant to scale.
-Keep your bot token out of version control - it's read from an environment variable specifically so it never ends up in the code.
+Keep your bot token out of version control.